manoj-sahu-dev/springboot-micro-services/README.md

 2. Register API-Gateway as Eureka Client to Eureka Server (Service Registry)
 3. Configuring API Gateway Routes and Test using Postman Client
 4. Using Spring Cloud Gateway to Automatically Create Routes

+## Config Server
+### Development Steps
+1. Create Spring boot project as Microservice (config-server) ►
+2. Register Config-Server as Eureka Client
+3. Set up Git Location for Config Server
+4. Refactor Department-Service to use Config Server
+5. Refactor Employee-Service to use Config Server
+6. Refresh Use case